kinguinltdhk/Kinguin-eCommerce-API/features/Keys.md

 ## Loading keys for pre-order

-In case of pre-order the webhook is triggered only after `releaseDate`.
+In case of pre-order the webhooks are triggered only after `releaseDate`.
 So there is no need to ask for keys earlier than this date.